HDSB-GWS-ProgrammingClub/SW-Bot/README.md

 -Discord Module
 -Python version 3.5 or later
-*Installing the discord module using pip* pip is the Python package manager, used to install 3rd party modules/packages for Python.
+*Installing the discord module using pip*, pip is the Python package manager, used to install 3rd party modules/packages for Python.
 We will need to install discord's python module that will let us use their API.
 To do this, open a terminal, command prompt, or any other shell and use the following command